 The Potomac Water Taxi and Metro Green Line Navy Yard stop are both a short walk from the hotel.

-The Thompson DC is a sleek addition to this vibrant up-and-coming neighborhood--the perfect choice for visitors who want a fresh, contemporary vibe and easy access to the best DC has on offer.
+The Thompson Washington D.C. is a sleek addition to this vibrant up-and-coming neighborhood: making it the perfect choice for visitors who want a fresh, contemporary vibe plus easy access to all that the nation's capital has to offer.